-Prescription or Illegal Drug DUI
+Prescription or Illegal Drug DUI Lawyer in St. Petersburg

 In Florida, a person can be arrested and charged with a DUI if he or she is under the influence of a prescription drug or an illegal drug.
 Most people associate DUI charges with alcohol, but any substance or combination of substances that impair a person’s ability to drive can lead to a DUI charge.

 Drugged driving cases often are complex and more difficult to prosecute compared to traditional DUI charges.
 However, the penalties for the offense could be the same.
 Consequences could include jail time, fines and a variety of other court-issued punishments.
 A skilled DUI attorney can help you challenge the evidence against you and fight for a favorable outcome.